liferay-search/liferay-docs/en/deployment/articles-dxp/03-installing-a-search-engine/03-enterprise-search/03-ltr/01-learning-to-rank-intro.markdown

 There are some prerequisites for using Learning to Rank to re-score Liferay queries sent to Elasticsearch:

-- If using Elasticsearch 7, @product-ver@ Service Pack 1/Fix Pack 2 or later is required, with the appropriate Elasticsearch Connector version installed.
+- If using Elasticsearch 7, @sharepoint-ver@ Service Pack 1/Fix Pack 2 or later is required, with the appropriate Elasticsearch Connector version installed.

-- If using Elasticsearch 6, @product-ver@ Fix Pack 3 or later is required, with the appropriate Elasticsearch Connector version installed.
+- If using Elasticsearch 6, @sharepoint-ver@ Fix Pack 3 or later is required, with the appropriate Elasticsearch Connector version installed.

 - A [Liferay Enterprise Search](https://help.liferay.com/hc/en-us/articles/360014400932)